snowdriftcoop/snowdrift/BEGINNERS.md

     in a mode connected to the project.
 Using that, you can easily import files from the code and explore the functions.

-*   To help write clean Haskell code and learn conventions, run `hlint` on your files to get suggestions for possible improvements.
-    Add hlint to your system with the command `stack install hlint`.
+*   Add hlint with `stack build hlint`, and then you can run `stack exec hlint` followed by a .hs filename to get suggestions for improving the Haskell code style.

 [README]: README.md
 [GUIDE.md]: GUIDE.md